cdmgtri/NIEM.github.io/reference/artifacts/releases/model-spreadsheet/index.md

 ---
   title: Model Spreadsheet
+  icon: fa-file-excel-o
+  description: The NIEM model spreadsheet provides user documentation for the properties and types of Core and the domain namespaces.
 ---

-This spreadsheet provides user documentation for the properties and types of Core and the domain namespaces.
+{{ page.description}}

 Each of these namespaces is represented in its own tab, with several supporting tabs at the end of the spreadsheet.